 - Flexibility training

 Most people will need to train specifically for climbing for at least four to six months.
-During your training you will need to progressively ramp up your pack weight, time, distance, and elevation gain (at roughly 10% per week) to safely and effectively build your climbing-specific conditioning.
+During your training you will need to progressively ramp up your pack weight, time, distance, and elevation gain (at roughly 10% per week) to carefully and effectively build your climbing-specific conditioning.
 Trying to rush this will increase the risk of experiencing some sort of training injury and not being ready for the climb.
 Below are more details of how to incorporate these four priorities into your program.

 Hike steep outdoor trails, gradually increasing your pack weight with each outing until you are at your target climb pack weight.
 A reasonable goal would be to ascend 3,500 ft., carrying an average pack of 50 lbs. in a two- to three-hour period, or roughly 1,250 vertical ft. in an hour.
 If you live where it is relatively flat, go up and down stairs or train on an inclined treadmill or StairMaster.
 Use whatever varied surface terrain (i.e. gravel beds, sand dunes, river banks) you have access to.
 A good training option for pack weight is to carry water in gallon containers or collapsible jugs so you can dump water at the top to lighten the load for the descent.